Rational curves on del Pezzo surfaces in positive characteristic: Low degree curves with higher than the expected dimension

 \begin{lemm} Let $S$ be a weak del Pezzo surface of degree $d$.
 Suppose that $M$ is a component of $\overline{M}_{0,0}(S)$ that parametrizes rational curves $C$ with $-K_{S} \cdot C = 1$.
 Then either: \begin{enumerate} \item $C$ is a $(-1)$-curve. \item $d=1$, $\dim(M) = 0$, and $C$ is a rational curve in $|-K_{S}|$. \item $d=1$, $\dim(M) = 1$, and the curves parametrized by $M$ yield a quasielliptic fibration on the blow-up of $S$ along the basepoint of $|-K_{S}|$.
 Furthermore in this case $S$ cannot be a del Pezzo surface. \end{enumerate} \end{lemm}

 \begin{proof} The Hodge Index Theorem tells us that $dC^{2} - 1 \leq 0$.
 The arithmetic genus formula tells us that $C^{2}-1 = 2p_a(C)-2$, so that $C^{2}$ is odd and is at least $-1$.
 We deduce that the only options are: \begin{itemize} \item $C^{2} = -1$, $d$ arbitrary: in this case the arithmetic genus of $C$ is $0$, so $C$ is a $(-1)$-curve. \item $C^{2} = 1$, $d=1$: in this case $C \in |-K_{S}|$ by the Hodge Index Theorem and $C$ has arithmetic genus $1$.
 One possibility is that the general element of $|-K_{S}|$ is a smooth elliptic curve, in which case we are in (2).
 The other option is that every element of $|-K_{S}|$ is a singular rational curve.
-In this case we can resolve the base locus of the linear series by blowing up a single point and the resulting fibration must be a quasi-elliptic fibration so that we are in (3). \end{itemize} Finally, we note that families as in (3) do not exist on a del Pezzo surface of degree $1$.
+Note that $|-K_{S}|$ is not basepoint free, since any pencil of cubic curves in $\mathbb{P}^{2}$ will have nine base points.
+Moreover since $(-K_{S})^{2} = 1$, two general members of $|-K_{S}|$ intersect at one point which is not a singular point of either curve.
+Thus when we resolve the base locus of $|-K_{S}|$ by blowing up a single point the resulting fibration must be a quasi-elliptic fibration so that we are in (3). \end{itemize} Finally, we note that families as in (3) do not exist on a del Pezzo surface of degree $1$.
 It suffices to note that any quasi-elliptic pencil in the anticanonical system must contain a non-integral curve.
 Indeed, by pushing these curves forward to $\mathbb{P}^{2}$ we obtain a family of rational curves through $9$ fixed points and Bend-and-Break guarantees that this family on $\mathbb{P}^{2}$ parametrizes a non-integral curve. \end{proof}